-- five screw-in regular sensors
+- Five twist-in regular sensors

 Arccos Members receive a 60% discount compared to the non-member price by using their email address tied to their Arccos membership and using the code “MemberBundle”.
 (Further details are below the product on the web page with instructions on how to claim).

 Another helpful tip in case you have a sensor die: you can unpair that sensor/club and switch it with a less used club.
 This means you will have to manually enter less shots in your round while you wait for the new sensors to arrive.